Military Criminal Defense Lawyer Orange County, CA

 are found eligible for the military diversion program.
 It is critical

-of misdemeanor offense.
+any type of misdemeanor offense.

 Call an Orange County military criminal defense attorney for a